lexibank/tlopo/out/vol3/chapter4.md

-Thus POc apparently had three very similar forms, &ast;wakaR, &ast;wakaRi- and &ast;aka(r,R), all 'root'.
-If &ast;wakaRi- is an altemant inalienably possessed form, then only &ast;aka(r,R) requires explanation.
+Thus POc apparently had three very similar forms, _wakaR_, _wakaRi-_ and _aka(r,R)_, all 'root'.
+If _wakaRi-_ is an altemant inalienably possessed form, then only _aka(r,R)_ requires explanation.
 No modern languages have been found to retain more than one of the four forms, suggesting that there was no semantic difference among them.
-POc &ast;wakaR 'root' is the most widely reflected in modern Oceanic languages and reflects a Proto Austronesian form.
+POc _wakaR_ 'root' is the most widely reflected in modern Oceanic languages and reflects a Proto Austronesian form.

-The POc term for 'buttress roots' was &ast;lali(c,t).
-This is a more or less regular reflex of PMP &ast;dalij, reconstructed by Blust (ACD ).
+The POc term for 'buttress roots' was _lali(c,t)_.
+This is a more or less regular reflex of PMP _dalij_, reconstructed by Blust (ACD ).
 The expected POc initial liquid is t&ast;r-, but it has undergone assimilation to the intervocalic liquid, giving &ast;Ia!- rather that t&ast;ral-.
-The same change is found in POc &ast;lalom 'inside', reflecting PMP &ast;Dalem (vol.2, ch.8, [§2.3.1](#s-2-3)).
-The expected final consonant is POc &ast;-c.
+The same change is found in POc _lalom_ 'inside', reflecting PMP &ast;Dalem (vol.2, ch.8, §2.3.1).
+The expected final consonant is POc _-c_.
 The only languages to reflect a final consonant are Tolai and Ramoaaina, in both of which the expected reflex is zero, but instead we find -t.

 <table>
 <tr>